Herbal medicine is the use of medicinal plants for the prevention and treatment of diseases.

 Herbal remedies advised for chronic or long-term problems or to prevent certain conditions by supporting the body.

-Herbs on one side work similarly to many pharmaceutical preparations, and on the other side, herbal remedies can help your body to deal with more than one symptom, it is a full support system.
+Herbs on one side work similarly to many pharmaceutical preparations, and on the other side, herbal remedies can help your body deal with more than one symptom.
+It is a full support system.

 Plants offer many ways to maintain health, but this does not mean that herbs are always the default treatment.

-Herbal medicine is not the method for a person who has broken his hand or to treat the severe infections that are life-risking.
+Herbal medicine is not the method for a person who has broken his hand or treats severe life-risking infections.